MyrTheMoth/Guard-Bot-Plugins/README.md

 The important variables and settings are commented in the code, here's the most important parts:

-- active: A Boolean, if true, the bot will issue Captcha challenges, can be turned off and on with a `/captcha on|off` command.
+- `active`: A Boolean, if true, the bot will issue Captcha challenges, can be turned off and on with a `/captcha on|off` command.
-- seconds: An Integer, the time in seconds a new member will have to answer the challenge before being kicked out.
+- `challengeTimeout`: An Integer, the time in seconds a new member will have to answer the challenge before being kicked out.
-- kickCooldown: An Integer, the time in seconds a new member will be kicked out of the chat for after failing to answer within the challenge time or exceeding the max attempts.
+- `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat for after failing to answer within the challenge time or exceeding the max attempts.
-- strict: A Boolean, if true, the bot will delete all messages the user posted during the challenge, whether they pass or fail, for clean up.
+- `strict`: A Boolean, if true, the bot will delete all messages the user posted during the challenge, whether they pass or fail, for clean up.
-- maxAttempts: An Integer, the maximum number of wrong answers the user can provide before the bot kicks them out.
+- `maxAttempts`: An Integer, the maximum number of wrong answers the user can provide before the bot kicks them out.
-- unverifiedOptions: A set of Booleans, the permissions a new member will have once they join the chat and before the pass the challenge.
+- `unverifiedOptions`: A set of Booleans, the permissions a new member will have once they join the chat and before the pass the challenge.
-- verifiedOptions: A set of Booleans, the permissions given to a new member once they pass the challenge.
+- `verifiedOptions`: A set of Booleans, the permissions given to a new member once they pass the challenge.
-- numbers and calc: An array of Numbers and a set of String operators, these will determine the values and operations used at random when each challenge is issued.
+- `numbers` and `calc`: An array of Numbers and a set of String operators, these will determine the values and operations used at random when each challenge is issued.

 A different parallel version of this plugin, also based on the older simple one, can be found at https://gist.github.com/poeti8/d84dfc4538510366a2d89294ff52b4ae